September 10, 2016 at 4:28 am (Georgia State Womans College)

-Tags: Aaron Giddens, Alliance Warehouse Company, Amanda Armstrong Roberts, Cat Creek GA, Henry Burroughs Holliday, Isben Giddens, James W. Roberts, John W. Hagan, Joseph Ousley, Kiziah Knight, Lewis M. Ayers, Martha Lawson Hodge, Mary Smith Giddens, Ray City GA, Ray's Mill GA, Rev. M. A. Morgan, Thomas B. Hodge, Valdosta and Fort Valley Railroad Company, Valdosta GA, W. B. Folks, W. G. McAdoo, William Roberts of Ray City Georgia
+Tags: Aaron Giddens, Alliance Warehouse Company, Amanda Armstrong Roberts, Captain E. T. Kendrick's Company of Florida Mounted Volunteers, Cat Creek GA, Henry Burroughs Holliday, Isben Giddens, James W. Roberts, John W. Hagan, Joseph Ousley, Kiziah Knight, Lewis M. Ayers, Martha Lawson Hodge, Mary Smith Giddens, Ray City GA, Ray's Mill GA, Rev. M. A. Morgan, Thomas B. Hodge, Valdosta and Fort Valley Railroad Company, Valdosta GA, W. B. Folks, W. G. McAdoo, William Roberts of Ray City Georgia

 John W. Hagan (1836-1918) lived in the Cat Creek community near Rays Mill (now Ray City), GA.
-He served in the Civil War with the Berrien Minute Men and wrote a number of Confederate letters from Civil War battlefields to his first wife, Amanda Armstrong Roberts (1843-1872).
+He served during the Indian Wars in 1857 with Captain E.T.
+Kendrick’s Company of Florida Mounted Volunteers.
+In the Civil War, he served with the Berrien Minute Men and wrote a number of Confederate letters from Civil War battlefields to his first wife, Amanda Armstrong Roberts (1843-1872).
 Following her death, Hagan was married in 1874 to Mary Smith, daughter of Owen Smith; she was the widow of Aaron L. Giddens and daughter-in-law of Isbin Giddens and Kiziah Knight.
 Third, Hagan married Mrs. Martha Lawson Hodge, widow of Thomas B. Hodge and Lewis M. Ayers.

 John W. Hagan was a prominent citizen, who served as chairman of the Lowndes County board of commissioners, representative in the Georgia legislature, leader in the Populist party, board of directors of the Alliance Warehouse Company, and was one of the incorporators of the Valdosta and Fort Valley Railroad Company along with William Roberts, James W. Roberts, W.B.
 Folks, Henry B. Holliday (father of Doc Holliday), Joseph Ousley, and W. G. McAdoo, and others in 1873, although it is not clear that there was ever any material construction of this line.